 Q: What transactions are specifically not covered under the law?

 A: Specifically excluded from CSPA coverage are: contracts between public utilities and customers; transactions between physicians or dentists and their patients; transactions between attorneys and their clients; and transactions between banks, finance companies or insurance companies and their customers.

 Q: What about mortgage transactions?

-A: A law passed in 2006 specifically makes certain aspects of residential mortgage transactions subject to the CSPA.
-For loans made on or after January 1, 2007, the CSPA will apply to mortgage brokers, loan officers, real estate appraisers, and non-bank mortgage lenders.
+A: Certain aspects of residential mortgage transactions are subject to the CSPA.
+For loans made on or after Jan.
+1, 2007, the CSPA will apply to mortgage brokers, loan officers, real estate appraisers, and non-bank mortgage lenders.
 Banks, savings and loan companies, credit unions and their employees still are not subject to the CSPA.

 Q: What acts are prohibited in mortgage loan transactions?